tomickristina/PA-Cancer-Immunotherapy-Transformer/BA_ZHAW/README.md

 - [@oscario-20](https://github.com/oscario-20)

 ## About this project
-This project builds upon the foundational work of a Bachelor's thesis, which focuses on predicting TCR-Epitope binding affinity to advance immunotherapy.
+This project builds upon the foundational work of a Bachelor's thesis (https://github.com/vegger/BA_ZHAW), which focuses on predicting TCR-Epitope binding affinity to advance immunotherapy.
 The primary objective of the thesis is to develop robust machine learning models that can predict the binding between T cell receptors (TCRs) and peptide-major histocompatibility complexes (pMHCs).
 This capability is crucial for enabling more effective and personalized immunotherapy.

 ### Data Sources
 The primary sources of data include [VDJdb](https://vdjdb.cdr3.net/), [McPAS-TCR](http://friedmanlab.weizmann.ac.il/McPAS-TCR/), and [IEDB](https://www.iedb.org/), which provide sequences and true postitive binding data for TCRs and pMHCs.